myflowpl/generator-angular-flow/README.md

 it will generate files required to develop, build and run your app
 you should look to ```/public/src``` becourse there you will be doing your work

+This generator wil create the project and default module "app" with all basic configuration

 ### Module
+When you generate your app with ```yo angular-flow``` command you will have "app" module created so you can put your states, components and other stuff there
+but when your application grows, it's better to separate some functionality to other modules
+for this task we can se ```yo angular-flow:module {moduleName}``` command

 This generator creates new module in ```/public/src```

 Example: